carlgranfelt/netapp-bootcamp/README.md

 For more information about the kuberenetes dashboard, please see:
 <https://github.com/kubernetes/dashboard>.

-To access the dashboard from your local workstation you must create a secure channel to your Kubernetes cluster.
-Open a new SSH terminal to rhel3 and run the following command:
-`kubectl proxy`

 Access the k8s dashboard from a web browser at:
 <https://192.168.0.142/>.